 More freedom!
 No need to worry!
 If only there were skis that you could enjoy skiing on...this is exactly what you'd want!

-In recent years, FREESKI has become increasingly specialized, with many specialized models being released.
-Of course, this is a natural evolution, but I was looking for skis that would allow me to ski more freely and without any restrictions, and now they have released skis that fit my imagination!
-There is also the slightly narrower SHAMAN 2.0 99, which I also recommend as a variation!
+In recent years, FREESK has become increasingly specialized, with many models being released that specialize in something.
+Of course, I think that's a natural evolution, but I was hoping for a ski that would allow me to ski more freely and without being too particular, and that's exactly the kind of ski that has been released!
+There's also the slightly narrower SHAMAN 2.0 99, which I also recommend as a variation!

 Reviewer: